aranganath24/ARSC5040_GIS_2024/class5.md

 nav_order: 5
 ---

-# Class Five: GIS and Research Design, Class Presentations, and Conclusion
+# Class Five: Research Design; GIS scripting and automation in R; Lightning-talk presentations and wrap-up
 {:.no_toc}

 ## Table of contents